a327ex/www/content/posts/community_management.md

 ## Creativity

 This entire post is somewhat focused on me not wanting to draw too much attention to myself.
+And as I've explained this is because I want to keep my status low.
-And I see how someone might get the wrong idea, that I don't want attention on myself because I don't want to deal with all the drama or the insults or whatever that comes with it if I fall on the wrong side of having attention on myself.
+But I see how someone might get the wrong idea, that I don't want attention on myself because I don't want to deal with all the drama or the insults or whatever that comes with it if I fall on the wrong side of having attention on myself.

 However, I am someone who actively enjoys stuff like that.
 I like conflict, I like arguing, I like debates, I like being the center of attention.
 There's nothing that I like more than everyone very visibly telling me I'm wrong